fomy/destor/README.md

    > libglib.so and glib.h may not be found when you first install it.

-   > The header files (that originally locate in /usr/local/include/glib-2.0) are required to be moved to a searchable path, such as "/usr/local/include".
+   > The header files (that originally locate in /usr/local/include/glib-2.0 and /usr/local/lib/glib-2.0/include) are required to be moved to a searchable path, such as "/usr/local/include".

    > Also a link named libglib.so should be created in "/usr/local/lib".